 Have you read my Best Baking Tips for Layer Cakes?
 I’m a big believer in taking the extra time to cream the butter, sugar, and eggs really well; it results in the best texture in the finished cake.
 If you’ve had trouble with heavy or dense homemade cakes, make sure your ingredients are at room temperature, and that you cream your butter and sugar for a full 5 minutes, scraping down the bowl as you go.
 Using a stand mixer is the best option.

-The difference between a white cake and a yellow cake
+white cake vs yellow cake

 - White cakes are made with egg whites only, and are sometimes made with cake flour, which results in an extra tender cake.